Department of Radiology Facilities

 Diversity is a key ingredient in this change as shown by programs in multiple hospitals in Memphis as well as medical units in Knoxville and Chattanooga.
-This campus now includes the Colleges of Pharmacy, Nursing, Allied Health, Graduate Health Sciences and Dentistry as well as the College of Medicine and truly is "The Health Science Center" for Tennessee.
+This campus now includes the Colleges of Pharmacy, Nursing, Health Professions, Graduate Health Sciences and Dentistry as well as the College of Medicine and truly is "The Health Science Center" for Tennessee.

 Methodist University Hospital was reborn in 2002 by way of the momentous partnership of two healthcare leaders, Methodist Healthcare and the University of Tennessee Health Science Center.
 Formerly known as Methodist Central, Methodist University is a 696-bed facility and is the principal adult private teaching hospital for the University of Tennessee.
 As part of a vibrant learning environment tuned to the most recent developments in healthcare, Methodist University houses the latest technologies for diagnosis and treatment, including several centers that are unique in the Mid-South.

 The radiology residency is based at Methodist University Hospital.
 The resident library, program director and program coordinator are located here.
 Daily morning conferences are held in the medical staff auditorium as well.

 The Methodist Healthcare Breast Center is a high volume breast imaging center where residents train during mammography rotations.
 This facility offers screening and diagnostic mammography, stereotactic biopsy, breast ultrasound and breast MRI.